Musiala shines as 10-man Bayern go top despite Neuer row

 The goal, Mueller's first since September, came on his 427th league appearance for Bayern, equalling Gerd Mueller's all-time record.

-Wolfsburg manager Niko Kovac, who won the league and cup double in charge of Bayern, took off centre-back Maxence Lacroix for winger Jakub Kaminski after just 30 minutes.
+Wolfsburg manager Niko Kovac, who won the league and cup double with Bayern, took off centre-back Maxence Lacroix for winger Jakub Kaminski after just 30 minutes.

 The change had an almost immediate impact, with the Polish international scoring late in the first half to give the home side hope.